 1. You’ll Be Shocked at How Deeply I Learn what You’re Saying

-The one thing I hear time and again from clients is, “You really get what I’m trying to say.”
+The one thing I hear time and again is, “You really get what I’m trying to say.”
 Through decades of experience, I’ve developed a casual interview style that puts clients at ease and unlocks the gift they can bring to the world.
-I learn their lessons to a deep level in a very short time.
+I learn their lessons to a deep level in a short time.
 When you hire a ghostwriter, you want them to “get it” the way you do.
 That’s my #1 skill.

 2. I Know How to Write